gideongoddard/freelance-portfolio/src/pages/blog/using-gatsby-netlify-cms-for-non-blog-pages.md

 3. You'll then want to follow the link for **Settings and usage** and set Registration to invite only.
 4. Staying on the same screen, scroll down to **Services** and enable Git Gateway.
 5. Invite yourself as a user, follow the link in your invitation email and set your password.

+You can then repeat step 5 for any other content managers that need CMS access for your site and it's mission accomplished!